 Can we make a better world with love and education, or must we throw off corruption in politics and the mass media to make progress?
 This intriguing tale of intelligent and courageous humanitarians, and their struggle to defend their work against the forces that tear apart civilizations, explores the limits and the power of sympathy and love to build and rebuild noble lives.
 It is a story of the nourishment of family and community, the tragedies that lead to unexpected joy, rejuvenation through rediscovery, and the magic of love that endures.

-John Barth jr. was born in Maryland, the son of the novelist John Barth, and spent his childhood in rural Pennsylvania.
-He attended MIT to pursue interests in artificial intelligence, and became absorbed in international relief efforts and education.
-He has written two novels, several articles on sailing, numerous essays on public policy, and engineering papers.
+John Barth jr. was born in Maryland, was raised in rural Pennsylvania, attended MIT to pursue interests in artificial intelligence, and became absorbed in international relief efforts and education.
+He has written two novels, numerous essays on public policy and engineering papers, several articles on sailing, and is working on a third novel.
+He lives in Maine and Florida.
+For those wondering, he is the son of the novelist John Barth, whose works of course differ, and seeks no advantage thereby.

-The author values relationships with thoughtful and benevolent persons of all groups, and seeks to advance truth and justice for all, encouraging broad sympathy and understanding by making accessible in literature those experiences which in life are too uncommon, disordered, or harmful to be widely shared and educational.
-Of course, the opinions of characters in his work may not reflect his own, and any resemblance of the fictional characters to actual persons is purely coincidental.
+Barth enjoys thoughtful and benevolent friends in every division of humanity, and seeks to advance truth and justice by encouraging sympathy and understanding, applying the wisdom of great thinkers to current events, and by making accessible in literature those experiences which in life are too uncommon, disordered, or harmful to be educational.
+Of course, the opinions of characters in his work may not reflect his own; and any resemblance of the fictional characters to actual persons is purely coincidental.